Spectral Metric and Einstein Functionals for Hodge-Dirac operator: Preliminaries

 which follow from the relations (c.f. \cite{MMMT})

 where the juxtaposed indices can be ordered using a signed permutation.
 We also introduce

 which satisfy the following Clifford algebra relation

 In the rest of the paper, we employ normal coordinates $x$ centred around some fixed point on the manifold.
-Recall that then the components of the metric tensor $g$, its covariant (raised) components, and the square root of the determinant of the matrix of the components of $g$ and the components of the Levi-Civit\'a connection have the following Taylor expansion:
+Recall that then the components of the metric tensor $g$, its covariant (raised) components, and the square root of the determinant of the matrix of the components of $g$ and the components of the \bblu Christoffel symbols of the \eblu Levi-Civit\'a connection have the following Taylor expansion around $x=0$:

-Here $R_{acbd}$ and $\mathrm{Ric}_{ab}$ are the components of the Riemann and Ricci tensors, respectively, at the point with ${\bf x}=0$ and we use the notation $o({\bf x^k})$ to denote that we expand a function up to the polynomial of order $k$ in the normal coordinates.
+Here $R_{acbd}$ and $\mathrm{Ric}_{ab}$ are the components of the Riemann and Ricci tensors, respectively, at the point $x=0$ and we use the notation $o({{\bf x}^k})$ to denote that we expand a function up to the polynomial of order $k$ in the normal coordinates. \bblu The expansion in normal coordinates is more convenient notation to obtain the value of relevant quantities (symbols of operators) and their derivatives at a given point on the manifold, which we need to compute the products of symbols according to the rules of multiplication of symbols (\ref{composition}).
+The position of indices for $\lambda^p_\pm$, coordinates $x$ and $\xi$, as well as Riemann and Ricci tensors at the chosen point is chosen for simplicity only (as we are using normal coordinates and the metric at this point is $\delta_{ab}$).
+We use Einstein summation convention for repeated indices (independently of their position), by $\{\, ,\}$ we denote anticommutators. \eblu